ConsumerDataStandardsAustralia/mock-data-holder-nodejs/ReadMe.md

    The current setup bypasses the client registration, i.e. it the "accredited data recipient" is created via the backdoor using an SQL script.
    This step is essential for the functioning of the `mock-data-recpient` and the authorisation process.
+   In order to complete this step, you a need to connect to the SQL database used by the mock-register.

+   The conenction detail (i.e. username/ passowrd) can be found in the `docker-compose.yaml` for the `mssql` container.

+   *Default is user=sa, pwd=Pa{}w0rd2019*

    - connect to the the SQL instance running
    - run the script in `utils\sql\\AddClientScriptRelease.sql`